Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 They don't want that.

-Matt and I are often thrown under the bus for the gag.
+Matt and I were often thrown under the bus for the gag.

 Too delicate.